rickhellenthal/DevDays-BotFramework-Workshop/Labs/Lab02.md

     }
     ```

 -   Next, lets implement the `OnTurnAsync` function.
 This will use the LuisRecognizer to access our LUIS application and pass the message of the user.
-Using the response we retrieve the highest scoring intent and add it to the `TurnState`.
+The highest scoring intent is retrieved from the response and is added to the `TurnState`.
 This will allow us to retrieve this value in our `DevDaysBot.cs` file.
+Import the required namespaces.

     ```C#
     public async Task OnTurnAsync(ITurnContext turnContext, NextDelegate next, CancellationToken cancellationToken = default) {
         if (!string.IsNullOrEmpty(turnContext.Activity.Text))
         {
             var recognizerResult = await luisRecognizer.RecognizeAsync(turnContext, cancellationToken);
             var (intent, score) = recognizerResult.GetTopScoringIntent();

             turnContext.TurnState.Add("Intent", intent);
         }
         await next(cancellationToken);
     }
     ```

 <br>